Dental Hygiene Program Frequently Asked Questions

 Question 2: Does your program include Anesthesia training?

 Yes!
 With the change in Florida statute, Hygienists are now permitted to deliver local anesthesia to patients.
-This training is built into the curriculum within the Pharm & Pain control lab course.
+This training is built into the curriculum within the Pharmacology & Pain control lab course.
 Graduates of the program will earn certification in delivery of local anesthesia.

 Question 3: Is there selective admission to the program?